Table of Contents

 What could we do next time that would make it more productive?

 Was there any information we could have shared in another way?

 Your team is a micro-community.
 You all depend on one another.
-You all work together toward the same goals.
-You're at each other's backs, whether defending it or lightly nudging it forward toward growth.
+You all work together toward the same initiatives.
+You have each other's backs, whether defending them or lightly nudging them forward toward growth.
 Your meetings are great chances to build your team values and connect as individuals — to deepen your community.

 So, encourage discussion, make everyone feel comfortable sharing their opinions about the company and its trajectory, and enjoy watching your team crack jokes and pitch wild ideas that just might work.